PanyiDong/InsurAutoML/README.md

 #### install by `requirements.txt`

-> It's recommended to use above `setup.py` to install dependencies as it provides more flexibility to recognize your operating system and some optional packages.
+> It's recommended to use above `setup.py` to install dependencies as it provides more flexibility to recognize your operating system, compilation issues and some optional packages.

 ```console
 pip install -r requirements.txt